icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ### EGA

-Raw sequences submitted to ICGC or reprocessed apart of PCAWG are hosted across multiple EGA datasets managed by the data access committee [EGAC00001000010](https://ega-archive.org/dacs/EGAC00001000010).
+ICGC 25k DACO approval includes access to raw sequences submitted to ICGC and reprocessed PCAWG files hosted on EGA.
+Available datasets are listed under the data access committee [EGAC00001000010](https://ega-archive.org/dacs/EGAC00001000010).

-Upon DACO approval, the institutional email (the same email used in your DACO application, not the affiliated Gmail account) can be used to log in/sign up at [EGA-Archive](https://ega-archive.org).
+Upon [DACO](https://docs.icgc-argo.org/docs/data-access/daco/applying) approval, the institutional email (the same email used in your DACO application, not the affiliated Gmail account) can be used to log in/sign up at [EGA-Archive](https://ega-archive.org).

 If the email has never been used to access EGA, you will need to create an local EGA account; please follow the EGA password reset procedure to do so.